“A tragedy of guilty victims”? The memory of the Roma genocide in postwar Ukraine, part 1

 The goal of this research is to undertake a critical review of the conclusions present in historiography regarding Soviet citizens’ awareness and perceptions of the tragic fate of the Roma by examining sources that were never previously studied and analyzing the image of Roma that they concealed from the Soviet audience.
 These sources include all discovered mentions of Roma during the occupation years, which appeared in the public space both during the war and the postwar period.
 Among them are unpublished documents of the Extraordinary State Commission for the establishment and investigation of the atrocities of the German fascist invaders (NDK) and some of the commission’s documents that were published.
 These are materials of investigations and trials of those who were accused in the USSR of “aiding the occupiers” and those kernels of information from them which were made public by the government; central-, regional-, and raion-level newspapers; numerous recollections and memoirs written by former members of the underground and partisan movements who encountered the Roma population; and creative works, both literary and cinematographic, in which the Soviet audience also came across mentions of what the Roma had experienced.

 The chronological framework of this study encompasses the period from 1941 (when government bodies had already begun receiving reports about crimes in the occupied territory and publishing them) to the mid-1980s (as long as the memory of the war, strictly defined by the state ideology, dominated the civic space, after which it began to change rapidly as a result of the liberalization of the social climate and the political system).
 The analysis focuses on processes connected with the memory of the Roma genocide in the Ukrainian Soviet Socialist Republic.
 Thus, mostly Ukrainian sources are analyzed.
-However, it should be understood that, even though the situation in the Ukrainian SSR may have had its own specific features, these processes were launched in the capital of the Soviet Union, and the formation of the memory of the war in Ukraine was an element of the All-Union picture.
+However, it should be understood that, even though the situation in the Ukrainian SSR may have had its own specific features, these processes emanated from the capital of the Soviet Union, and the formation of the memory of the war in Ukraine was an element of the All-Union picture.
 Finally, non-Ukrainian materials are also used in this study.

 It is important to emphasize that we are dealing not with what the Roma experienced in historical reality , but with the recording and reflection of this experience in informational reports or creative works.
 In other words, what is important in this study is not so much historical facts as their representation, which, in emerging into the public space, formed the Soviet audience’s popular notions.
 Of course, where historical sources are available, we did not overlook the opportunity to compare the extent to which the presentation offered to the audience differed from the existing picture, as known from sources.
 However, that is a topic for a different study.
 In this case, our task lies rather in describing and systematizing the images of Roma victims as presented to the Soviet audience and in establishing the connection between them and the way they had an impact on the culture of memory of the Roma genocide in Soviet society.